Nivolumab (Opdivo®) is used to treat:

 During treatment you usually see a cancer doctor, a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 You will see a doctor or nurse before you have treatment.
-They will ask you how you have been feeling.
+They will talk to you about your blood results and ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your treatment.

 Your course of treatment